croesnick/coursera_jhu_data_science/getting_and_cleaning_data/week_4/assignment/CodeBook.md

 # Code Book

-This document described how the datasets
+This document describes how the datasets
 - `har.full`,
 - `har.mean_and_std`, and
 - `har.tidy`

 are build up from the original UCI HAR dataset.

 ## Source Files